Great auk: Distribution and habitat

-The great auk was found in the cold North Atlantic coastal waters along the coasts of Canada, the northeastern United States, Norway, Greenland, Iceland, the Faroe Islands, Ireland, Great Britain, France, and the Iberian Peninsula.
-Pleistocene fossils indicate the great auk also inhabited Southern France, Italy, and other coasts of the Mediterranean basin.
-It was common on the Grand Banks of Newfoundland.
+The great auk was found in the cold North Atlantic coastal waters along the coasts of Canada, the Northeastern United States, Norway, Greenland, Iceland, the Faroe Islands, Great Britain, Ireland, France, and the Iberian Peninsula.
+Pleistocene fossils indicate the great auk also inhabited Southern France, Italy, and other coasts of the Mediterranean Basin.
+The southernmost records in the eastern Atlantic are two isolated bones from North Africa: one from Madeira and another from the Neolithic site of El Harhoura 2 in Morocco.

+In the western Atlantic, Great auk bones have been found as far south as Florida, where it may have been present during some periods: approximately 1000 BC, AD 1000, and the 17th century.
+However, it has also been suggested that some of the bones discovered in Florida may be the result of aboriginal trading.
 In recorded history, the great auk typically did not go farther south than Massachusetts Bay in the winter.
-Great auk bones have been found as far south as Florida, where it may have been present during four periods: approximately 1000 BC and 1000 AD, as well as during the fifteenth century and the seventeenth century.
-It has been suggested that some of the bones discovered in Florida may be the result of aboriginal trading.
-In the eastern Atlantic, the southernmost records of this species are two isolated bones, one from Madeira and another from the Neolithic site of El Harhoura 2 in Morocco.
+It was particularly common on the Grand Banks of Newfoundland, the place where the last individual was recorded in 1852.